Thank you for your patience…

 LearningQuest’s limited reopening

-Students are scheduled for in-person instruction at the Learning Center in downtown Modesto, staff will still be on site for regular office hours (M-Th, 8:30-4).
+Limiting capacity to 25% of max occupancy, students are scheduled for in-person instruction at the Learning Center in downtown Modesto and staff will still be on site for regular office hours (M-Th, 8:30-4).
 This site is open to the public for inquiries, but due to safety precautions, we request giving us a call for questions or schedule a time for a visit by contacting 209-548-9266.

 Safety precautions will still be taken at LearningQuest sites include face shields, hand sanitizer, face masks, directional walking paths, and social distancing will help to keep the learning environment sanitary and still conducive for learning.
 LearningQuest staff will be on-site and available for checking in, support, etc.